 Pre-entry experience is not formally required, although field-work experience will improve your chances.
 Undertaking a year's placement in industry will really help to give you a competitive edge.

-Summer work or shadowing is a great way of gaining experience, and the company may bear you in mind for future roles.
-A keen interest in working outside will stand you in good stead in interviews, as at first you will be required to run around carrying out tasks for others.
+Summer work or shadowing is a great way of gaining experience and may lead to future employment.
+It's good to demonstrate your keen interest in working outside as at first you'll be required to run around carrying out tasks for others.

-You could work within the public sector, mostly for councils, or in the private sector where projects vary according to the company.
+In the private sector, opportunities exist within many different projects in different companies.
 The majority are related to construction (and can involve contaminated land) but also to resources such as minerals, groundwater and renewable energy.

 The main employers of engineering geologists are: